jamal1aarab/Integrated-Project-1st-semester/Java Application/Base de donnée/README.md

 Enter as database administration by entring in the username : / as sysdba

-copy the containaing of the file `UnifiedDB.sql`

-paste in SQLPLUS.
+copy all the content of the file `UnifiedDB.sql` paste it in SQLPLUS.